 According to research presented by the National Association of Physical Activity and Health, an active lifestyle may prevent cancer deaths in men.
 Similar studies suggest the same is true for women with certain types of cancer.
 In fact, the American Cancer Society contends that exercise, even in small amounts, may be beneficial.
 As helpful as a fitness routine may be, it is not meant to be a substitute for regular cancer treatments.

-liver cancer, breast cancer, and even a rare and usually terminal cancer such as mesothelioma.
+Exercise may help with some of the possible side effects of some types of cancer such as lung cancer, liver cancer, breast cancer, and even a rare and usually terminal cancer such as mesothelioma.
 Even just walking around may prevent blood clots in the legs.
 Exercise may also reduce fatigue in cancer patients.
 Patients who exercised on a regular basis before their diagnosis should continue to do so after their diagnosis with consent from their doctor.
 Many doctors believe that exercise can help improve one’s life expectancy.
 For example, Mesothelioma life expectancy is typically 1-2 years after initial diagnosis, but some patients live five years or more from the time they were first diagnosed.
 A European study found a link between reducing consumption of red meat and a reduced risk of colon cancer.
 The study suggests a diet rich in vegetables, fruits and whole grains to reduce the risk of prostate cancer.

-ovarian cancer in certain studies.
+Some studies suggest a link between physical exercise and a lower risk of rectal and colon cancer.
+Exercise has also been shown to display a reduced risk of ovarian cancer in certain studies.
 It's hard to confirm a definite link between fitness and cancer because so many factors are involved, but several studies have found several health benefits of staying in shape or starting an exercise routine.
 Additional studies have found a correlation between exercise and a reduced risk of breast cancer, prostate cancer and lung cancer.

-following cancer treatment.
+Adopting a fitness routine may also be beneficial following cancer treatment.
 There is significant evidence to suggest exercise may help prevent various types of cancer, but studies show a steady fitness routine may also help recovering cancer patients’ deal with the side effects of treatment.
 Cancer patients who have recovered may also benefit from regular exercise.
 Recent studies suggest a connection between regular exercise and a reduced chance of recurrence.
 General benefits of exercise include improved mood, increased self-confidence, reduced fatigue, lower risk of cardiovascular disease and reduced risk of diabetes.
 Patients should talk to their doctor before starting a regular exercise program.

-1. I decided to share this because i am so glad today and happy that i am alive to see another new day and not just that but also to share the goodnews of how i survived a deadly stage 4 cholangiocarsinoma (bile duct cancer).
+I decided to share this because i am so glad today and happy that i am alive to see another new day and not just that but also to share the goodnews of how i survived a deadly stage 4 cholangiocarsinoma (bile duct cancer).
 I was told by my oncologist that she had just 6 months left to live and i was so scared to lose my wife.
 I was lucky to contact Dr Mrs Aleta who i told all about it and she is the nicest person i have spoken to.
 She recommended a herbal medicine for her which she took that cured her in less than a month.
 Well for more info about the medicine and cancer treatment simply reach her on aletedwin@gmail.com she can help you too.
 Contact her for any form of cancer too.

 ReplyDelete